About the Political Science Program

 A student has any number of reasons to study Political Science.
 Political Science provides a broad liberal arts education while focusing on politics and public life, and develops important skills in critical thinking and analysis.
 These abilities make students of political science ideal candidates for careers in law; in local, state, national, and international government; in business; in journalism; and in politics.
 Many undergraduates translate their majors into further education in graduate school in Political Science or related humanities and social science disciplines.

-Associate of Arts Degree for Transfer - Political Science
+Associate in Arts Degree for Transfer - Political Science

 This discipline introduces students to the major fields of study in Political Science.
 The program includes the study of American Politics (principles, institutions, and policies).
 Depending upon the student’s chosen course of study, the program may also include Comparative Politics (institutional structures, processes, and political cultures), International Relations (structure and operation of the international system), and/or Political Philosophy (ideas about human nature, power, justice, and the state).